egel/egel.github.io/_posts/2023-04-30-home-k8s-cluster.md

 ### Disable swap

-To not have hicckups in our cluster it's recommended to disable the swap.
+In oder to not have any hiccups in our cluster, it's recommended to disable the swap.

 ```bash
 # disable with command